 In Scotland, the law around organ and tissue donation is changing.
-This means that from Autumn 2020 if you die in circumstances where you could become a donor and have not recorded a donation decision, it may be assumed you are willing to donate your organs and tissue for transplantation.
+This means that from March 2021 if you die in circumstances where you could become a donor and have not recorded a donation decision, it may be assumed you are willing to donate your organs and tissue for transplantation.
 This is commonly referred to as an ‘opt out’ system.

 This law will apply to most adults resident in Scotland.